No-Decompression Limit – What Exactly is it?

 In very simple terms, a no-decompression limit (NDL) is the amount of time you can spend underwater without having to pause during your ascent.
 If you stay past that limit, you’ll have to take the extra measures to avoid decompression illness.

 Of course, nothing in scuba diving is really that simple.
-As you probably guessed, there are a few other factors at play here.
-Depth, gas mixture, number of dives in a day all have an impact on this time limit, which means that you have plan your dive carefully.
+As you probably guessed, there are a few other factors at play here when it comes to the no-decompression limit (NDL).
+Depth, gas mixture, number of dives in a day all have an impact on this time limit, which means that you have to plan your dive carefully.

 If all of this is new to you, don’t worry.
-The science may seem a bit complicated, but with the help of dive tables and dive computers, you’ll be confident that your dive will be safe and stress-free.
+The science may seem a bit complicated, but with the help of dive tables and dive computers, you’ll be confident that your dive will be safe and stress-free and that you won’t violate any limits and run into the risk of decompression sickness by violating the no-decompression limit.

 How do we determine the No-Decompression Limit?